zhenglong1603/tp/docs/UserGuide.md

 **Format 2:** `deletemr INDEX`

 * Deletes the medical report of the patient at the specified `INDEX`
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed patient list.
 * This index **must be a positive integer** 1, 2, 3, ...

 Examples: